CSUChico-CSCI644/CSCI644-Course-Materials/Syllabus.md

 * giving your laptop that contains your program to another student
 * getting so much help on an assignment that you are no longer doing the assignment (this can come from one helper or many helpers)
 * crowdsourcing your code
-* Having a LLM do your assignments
+* having an LLM do your assignments or submitting LLM-generated work you cannot explain
 * the list can go on...